yearn/yearn-devdocs/docs/contributing/governance/veyfi.md

 ### veYFI Reward Pool

 - Users who lock veYFI can claim YFI from the veYFI exited early and the non-distributed gauge rewards due to the lack of boost.
-- You will be able to start claiming from the veFYI reward pool two or three weeks from the Thursday after which you lock before you can claim.
+- You will be able to start claiming from the veYFI reward pool two or three weeks (to be defined) from the Thursday after which you lock before you can claim.

 ### Diagram